BrightspaceUILabs/multi-select/README.md

 </d2l-labs-multi-select-list>
 ```

-You can opt for a condensed view by adding the `collapsed` attribute, which limits the element to the first line of items and provides a button for viewing the remaining items.
+You can opt for a condensed view by adding the `collapsable` attribute, which limits the element to the first line of items and provides a button for viewing the remaining items.

 ### Events